Why American Savings Life

 Compare ASL's "Solvency Ratio" (assets-vs-liabilities) with some of the biggest insurance companies and you will see that our financial security, dollar-for-dollar, is unmatched!

-With a Solvency Ratio of $128.34, American Savings Life has over five times more Assets per dollar of Liabilities than the average large life insurance company.
-This equals greater financial strength, dollar-for-dollar, securing your annuity.
+With a Solvency Ratio of $127.55, American Savings Life has over five times more Assets per dollar of Liabilities than the average large life insurance company.
+This equals greater financial strength, dollar-for-dollar, securing your annuity or life insurance.

 American Savings Life is able to profitably pay higher rates than the competition in large part due to our low overhead business model.
 ASL was founded on principles of frugality and conservatism, which continue to be our guiding principles today.